-Now that we have the action queues themselves sorted out, we need to look at some of the nuts and bolts to make it all work.
+Now that we have the action queues sorted out, we need to look at some of the nuts and bolts to make it all work.
 Before the action queues are started, the NPCs need to be "created", which presumably loads their data into the game's memory.
 This is done with the \$3D command.
 We also need to use the \$41 command to make their sprites visible to the player.

-After the queues have been run, there is one issue to be sorted out.
+After the queues have ended, there is one issue to be sorted out.
 We want to wait for both guards to reach the player before initiating the dialogue box.
-As of yet, we don't know which guard's actions will finish first.
-If NPC #0 finishes first, the game will wait for NPC #1 to finish anyways because we added \$80 to the second byte of NPC #1's action queue.
-However, if NPC #1 finishes first, the dialogue will start before NPC #0 is in position.
+We wait for NPC #1's action queue to finish before continuing, but we don't wait for NPC #0.
+For all we know, NPC #0 will still be walking when NPC #1 finishes moving.
 You might prefer this as a stylistic choice anyways, but if you don't, you can use the \$35 command to wait for NPC #0's action queue to finish before continuing.